 I had 8 tubes of blood taken, which was fun.
 Not.
 Luckily needles don’t phase me, but waiting for the results?
 Well, I had myself worked up into a right state, especially when the receptionist called to say the Dr needed to speak to me about them.
 I thought I was on the express train to being bed-bound and having home help because I was that sick.
 I’m such a drama queen.
 ‘The bloods were fine’ said Dr ‘but you are deficient in B12’.
 Is that it, I thought.
 All this over B12.
 Well, I never.
 I had a little research online, and I couldn’t believe what I was reading.
 All my symptoms, there in black and white, were symptoms of having a vitamin B12 defiency.

 Lethargy, yep.
 Mild depression, yep, Ridges in my nails, yep.
 Headaches, yep.
 Loss of appetite, I wish.
 I couldn’t believe that all this that has been going on for so long was down to having a lack of B12.
 Since my ‘diagnosis’, I have had to have six injections over the last two weeks, Monday, Wednesday and Friday to start off my initial course of treatment.
 Now that they have been done, I have to have an injection every 12 weeks for the next two years, until they test me again.
-Now, I haven’t got pernicious anaemia, in which my body cannot absorb the B12 so they are saying it’s down to my diet.
 I do eat a lot of greens, however I have now been stepping it up and eating iron laden foods; eggs, red meat and fish.
 I know my diet isn’t amazing, as I am away so often but I really need to make more of a conscious effort to have more green veg in my diet as well as all my vitamins.
 And I am not doing Juice Plus!
 I have bought myself some meal replacement protein shakes for work, for the times when I know I won’t get a decent breakfast and I am making sure that I am eating a lot better than I was before.
 I am also going to make more of an effort to stop eating rubbish.
 Sorry chocolate and my homemade cupcakes, you’ve gotta go.
 Sad face.

 All in all, I am hoping that I can report back in a few months time and know that I am firing on all cylinders again.
 I am so active in my head that it pains me to not want to do things, or cannot get the motivation to do it.
 Since my initial injections, I have been feeling a bit more alive and more willing to do things.
 Hey, I’m even getting dressed most days now!
 I’m so glad that I can look back and think that when I said I was tired, there was actually a reason for it.
 And I’m pretty annoyed with myself that I didn’t do anything about it sooner, but hey ho!